-After successful centring, the mass position output should be in the range 0.1 - 0.8 V. If the centring process leaves the mass position output above ± 1.1 V, you should start another centring cycle by activating the CENTRE command again.
+After successful centring, the mass position outputs should be in the range 0.1-0.8 Volts.
+If the centring process leaves the mass position outputs above ± 1.1 Volts, you should start another centring cycle by activating the CENTRE command again.
+You will probably need to initiate the centring process several times before the masses are adequately centred.

-5.3 The feedback system
+6.3 The feedback system

 The output from a modern broadband seismometer does not depend on the natural characteristics of the instrument.
-Instead, the period and damping of the sensor is completely determined by a feedback loop which applies a force to the sensor mass opposing any motion.
+Instead, the period and damping of the sensor are completely determined by a feedback loop which applies a force to the sensor mass opposing any motion.
 The force required to restrain the movement of the mass can then be used to measure the inertial force which it exerts as a result of ground motion.

-All CMG-3 series units are based on these general principles.
+All Güralp 3 series units are based on these general principles.
 The capacitative position sensor for each mass produces a voltage proportional to the displacement of the mass from its equilibrium position.
 After amplification, this voltage generates a current in the force transducer coil which tends to force the mass back toward equilibrium.
 The feedback loop has a sufficiently high gain to cancel the motion of the mass.
 Since the mass is not moving, the forces acting on it must be balanced; the feedback voltage then directly measures the force, and hence the acceleration, which is being applied to the mass.
 The feedback loop introduces a phase shift, which must be carefully controlled if the instrument is to remain stable over its entire frequency range.
 This is achieved using compensation components in the forward and feedback paths.

 Force feedback seismometers of this type rely on the assumption that the force transducer produces a field of constant strength.
-The magnetic circuit and magnet/pole assembly in the 3V and 3ESPV are designed so that the field strength from the feedback transducer is constant over large deflections and current levels.
-Tests have shown that the mechanical suspension system and electronics of a 3V instrument are linear to better than 107 dB (source: measurements made at ASL during evaluation for the USGS National Network.)
+The magnetic circuit and magnet/pole assembly in the 3TB are designed so that the field strength from the feedback transducer is constant over large deflections and current levels.
+Tests have shown that the mechanical suspension system and electronics of a 3TB instrument are linear to better than 107 dB (source: measurements made at ASL during evaluation for the USGS National Network.)

-In a feedback seismometer with a displacement transducer, it is essential to monitor the acceleration output.
+In a feedback seismometer with a displacement transducer, it is essential to monitor the acceleration (mass position) output.
 This provides the position of the displacement transducer and therefore also the mass position, as the displacement transducer is attached to the sensor inertial mass.
 The sensor should always be operated with the displacement transducer centred or nulled, so that the response to input acceleration is linear.

-There are two types of feedback system which can be used in a CMG-3 series instrument, known as hybrid and conventional-response feedback.
+There are two types of feedback system which can be used in a 3TB instrument, known as hybrid and conventional-response feedback.